Ask Jason: Retrofit vs Stringer Sets

 Retrofit bulbs are far more reliable since each bulb is self-contained.
 Each bulb is an independent unit containing the electronics for that bulb.
 A retrofit bulb can go bad, certainly.
 But when that happens you simply replace that one bulb, and your line is back to 100%.

 But a stringer set is a single unit, with one set of electronics controlling all the bulbs in a line.
 So if something goes wrong, all of the lights on the line can be knocked out.
-You're only option then is to discard the line and buy another.
+You're the only option then is to discard the line and buy another.
 And if individual bulbs go out, you have to decide whether to live with the dead spots or throw away the entire line.

 The choice between stringer sets and retrofits would be a little more difficult if it were an apples-to-apples comparison in terms of visual quality.
 But it's not.
 Retrofit bulbs, in fact, are markedly superior to stringer sets in appearance.